Variational aspects of Laplace eigenvalues on Riemannian surfaces: Measures with non-vanishing first eigenvalue

 By the results of Maz'ja~\cite[Sect.~2.3.3]{Ma}, see also~\cite{Chen}, the isocapacity constant and the fundamental tone are related by the following inequalities:

 Combining these with Lemma~\ref{tone}, we obtain the following corollary. \begin{corollary} Under the hypotheses of Lemma~\ref{tone}, we have

 where the infimums are taken over all subdomains $\Omega\subset M$ such that $0<\mu(\Omega)\leqslant 1/2$.
-In particular, the first eigenvalue $\lambda_1(\mu,c)$ is positive if and only if the isocapacity constant $\beta(\Omega,\mu)$ is bounded as $\Omega$ ranges over all subdomains such that $0<\mu(\Omega)\leqslant 1/2$. \end{corollary} As another consequence, we mention the following statement. \begin{corollary} Under the hypotheses of Lemma~\ref{tone}, a measure with positive first eigenvalue does not charge sets of zero capacity. \end{corollary}
+In particular, the first eigenvalue $\lambda_1(\mu,c)$ is positive if and only if the isocapacity constant $\beta(\Omega,\mu)$ is bounded as $\Omega$ ranges over all subdomains such that $0<\mu(\Omega)\leqslant 1/2$. \end{corollary} As another consequence, we mention the following statement. \begin{corollary}[Linear isocapacitory inequality] Under the hypotheses of Lemma~\ref{tone}, the first eigenvalue $\lambda_1(\mu,c)$ does not vanish if and only if there exists a positive constant $C>0$ such that the measure $\mu$ satisfies the following inequality

+for any closed subset $F\subset\Omega$ and any subdomain $\Omega$ such that $0<\mu(\Omega)\leqslant 1/2$.
+In particular, if a measure $\mu$ with non-vanishing $\lambda_1(\mu,c)$ is not a pure Dirac measure, then it vanishes on sets of zero capacity. \end{corollary} The last statement of the corollary follows from the linear isocapacitory inequality together with Lemma~\ref{comp}.
+The linear isocapacitory inequality also implies that

+for some constant $C_*$ and all sufficiently small $r>0$.
+The last relation can be also obtained directly from the hypothesis $\lambda_1(\mu,c)>0$ by constructioning appropriate test-functions, thus avoiding Lemma~\ref{tone} and the Maz'ja inequality~\eqref{MaIn}.